Night Child Care Officer

 Brent is a tremendously vibrant London borough where the iconic arch of Wembley Stadium dominates the skyline.
 Spanning both inner and outer London, it is a borough of huge contrasts in terms of its economic, environmental, ethnic and social make up.
 Brent’s diversity is evident to all who visit our borough and our long history of ethnic and cultural diversity has created a place that is truly unique and valued by those who live and work here.

 The council is pursuing a far-reaching transformation agenda that better meets the needs of our community so it is an exciting time to join us.

-The successful candidate will play a significant role in ensuring that the young people's needs are met during the night according to their short break plans and ensure that the young people's aspirations and aims are achieved to give them the best possible experience during their short break.
+The successful candidate will play a significant role in ensuring that young people's needs are met during the night according to their short break plans to ensure that their aspirations and aims are achieved to give them the best possible experience during their short break.

 Do you enjoy working with children and young people and making a difference to their lives?

-Do you have a level 3 Diploma in Residential Childcare or and equivalent qualification?
+Do you have a level 3 Diploma in Residential Childcare or an equivalent qualification?

 Please note CVs will not be considered as part of your application for this position.